nompelis/INTecplotLib/README.md

 of TecPlot, and by the need to be able to (primarily) read files that were generated with the intention that data objects be visualized by TecPlot.

-Unfortunetaly, in spite of its maturity as a software product, its popularity in the scientific community and its extremely wide and versatile functionality, TecPlot remains un-suitable for high-performance computing and visualization of very large datasets.
+Unfortunately, in spite of its maturity as a software product, its popularity in the scientific community and its extremely wide and versatile functionality, TecPlot remains un-suitable for high-performance computing and visualization of very large datasets.
 The poor choice of using an internal binary format